3 Helpful / 4 Not

 3 of 7 people found this review helpful.

 Great, well organized course!

 Pros: Such a good course, Only got to play the finesse 18 though.
 Great signage and tee boxes.
 Very good mix of holes, elevation, distance and very wooded.
 I carry around 15 discs, and I used pretty much every single one.
-Also, can't stress enough how great having an on site pro shop is.
+Also, can't stress enough how great having an on site pro shop is and they carry all the brands.
 The pro shop has everything you need.
 Also, unlike a lot of courses, there is water, which adds a nice rush to the game.

 Other Thoughts: The owners are really nice.
 It is 3 dollars to play.
 Also, there is a practice putting area.
 This place is MONEY! go play today!

 1 of 7 people found this review helpful.

 Great course even though you have to pay $3

 Pros: Great course with lots of short/tight wooded shots along with long/open range shots.
 The course is well groomed and they have done quite a bit to make sure it is easy to walk between the holes.
 Even after a heavy rain, most of the holes are well drained.
 This course is not for beginners, but a great intermediate course!

 Cons: If you're playing on a nice weekday or weekend, you'll have to compete with the ball golfers.
 They don't give a wink that you're out there on the course, so take cover!
 Its better to stay in the wooded holes anyway!